-Governments must protect children from being abducted, sold or moved illegally to a different place in or outside their country for the purpose of exploitation.
 Governments must not allow children under the age of 15 to take part in war or join the armed forces.
 Governments must do everything they can to protect and care for children affected by war and armed conflicts.

 ARTICLE 39 (recovery from trauma and reintegration)